Did you ever wonder where that tall pointy thing came from? The history of the Eiffel Tower starts with a humiliating military defeat.

 The École Militaire was founded in 1750 (with the support of the famous Madame de Pompadour) and the building was completed by 1765.
 Twenty years later the school accepted a young cadet named Napoleon Bonaparte, who managed to graduate in one year instead of two.

-A place to stage military drills was needed and a 119-acres parcel located between the École Militaire and the Seine was set aside for this purpose.
+A place to stage military drills was needed and a 119-acre parcel located between the École Militaire and the Seine was set aside for this purpose.
 A facade was eventually erected around the grounds.

 The Champ de Mars, named after the Roman god of war, was used not just for military purposes.
 In 1783 the world's first hydrogen-filled balloon was launched from there.
 International Expositions were held there in 1867, 1878, 1889 and 1900.